Assassination of Park Chung Hee: Assassination

 Upon hearing the initial shots, Park Seon-ho held two bodyguards in the waiting room at gunpoint and ordered them to put their hands up.
 He hoped to prevent further bloodshed, especially since he was a friend of one of the bodyguards, but when the other bodyguard attempted to reach for a gun, Park shot them both dead.
-At the same time, Park Heung-ju and two other KCIA agents stormed the kitchen area and killed the remaining bodyguard.
+However, at the moment when Park Seon-ho killed Ahn Jae-song and Jeong In-hyeong, the lights in the entire safe house suddenly went out.
+This caused Kang Mu-hong, in charge of repairs at the safe house, who was reading a newspaper in the underground boiler room, to mistake the gunshots for the sound of an explosion when the electricity short-circuited; however, Kang eventually realized that it was not a short circuit upon hearing the gunshots and shouting that continued outside, after which he turned on the circuit breaker again, locked the boiler room door, and hid himself.